-A: Trusting in Hashem is only where Hashem explicitly informed you that He will take care of you without you having to exert any effort.
+A: Trusting in Hashem only applies when Hashem explicitly informed you that He will take care of you without you having to exert any effort.
 He did not say such a thing in this area, and He commanded that one should follow the instructions of doctors (see Rabbi Avraham ben Ha-Rambam, Ha-Maspik Le-Ovdei Hashem, Sha'ar Ha-Bitachon.
 Kovetz Teshuvot of Ha-Rav Yosef Shalom Elyashiv vol. 1).

-Meat and Milk to Children
+Meat and Milk for Children